Date of Award:

 The decline in prey abundance resulted in several changes in marten movement and spacing behaviors.
 Intrasexual home range overlap by residents was eliminated.
 All female residents present before the prey decline either died or abandoned their home ranges.
 The ratio of transients to resident numbers increased.
 Recolonization of vacated habitats was slower, and duration of dispersal for females increased.
 Intruder pressure and mating access appeared to play little role in the observed changes in social spacing.
 The decline in marten numbers during and after the prey decline appeared to have been partially affected by changes in spacing behaviors.

 Fredrickson, Richard J., "The Effects of Disease, Prey Fluctuation, and Clear-Cutting on American Marten in Newfoundland, Canada" (1990).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6436.